teamneusta/pimcore-fixture-bundle/README.md

 Suppose you want to link a `Product` fixture to a `Group` fixture.
 To do this, you need to create a `Group` fixture first and keep a reference to it.
 Later, you can use this reference when creating the `Product` fixture.

 This process requires the `Group` fixture to exist before the `Product` fixture.
-You can achieve this ordering by implementing the `DependentFixtureInterface` interface.
+You can achieve this ordering by implementing the `DependentFixture` interface.

 ```php
 use Neusta\Pimcore\FixtureBundle\Fixture\AbstractFixture;